brandoniglesias/vim/farsi/README.txt

-For information about installation of Farsi fonts and Vim usage in Farsi mode, refer to the Farsi help file by typing ":help farsi" in Vim.
+For information about installation of Fartsi fonts and Vim usage in Fartsi mode, refer to the Fartsi help file by typing ":help fartsi" in Vim.